OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 ### Exceptions

-If a spawned function throws an exception, the parent function may have continued straight line execution past the spawn.
+If a spawned function throws an exception, the spawning function may have continued execution past the `cilk_spawn`.
 The serial program goes directly to an exception handler.
 The difference is observable if the continuation has side effects.

-When the parent function executes an implicit or explicit `cilk_sync` the runtime checks whether the spawned child threw an exception.
+At each implicit or explicit sync OpenCilk checks whether any spawned child threw an exception.
 If it did, any exception thrown by the parent is discarded and the exception thrown by the child is handled as if thrown at the sync.
+If more than one child throws an exception the earliest in serial order is kept and the rest discarded.
+Discarded exceptions are destructed.

-The compiler inserts an implicit sync at the end of a try block if the try contains a spawn.
+The implicit sync at the end of a try block ensures that an exception thrown by a spawned function will be handled by the correct `catch`.

 If an exception is thrown from the body of a `cilk_for` statement the current loop iteration is aborted, consistent with the semantics of `throw`.
 Other loop iterations may or may not execute, depending on scheduling.
 An exception thrown by one iteration of the loop will not prematurely terminate another iteration.

-If more than one exception reaches a sync the earliest in serial order is thrown by the sync.
-The other exceptions are destructed.

 ### Left hand side side effects